mnbridle/WirelessCasioCFX/README.md

 Please install the Adafruit Trinket M0 board support package and patch it before compiling.
 The patch modifies the trinket_m0 hardware definition which has Serial2 set up to use the SWCLK and SWDIO pins.

 > cp -r extras/trinket_m0 ~/.platformio/packages/framework-arduino-samd-adafruit/variants/

+Or in git bash in Windows, do the following:

+> cp -r extras/trinket_m0 /C/Users/OEM/.platformio/packages/framework-arduino-samd-adafruit/variants/